ccd0/4chan-x/CONTRIBUTING.md

 Bug reports and feature requests for 4chan X are tracked at **https://github.com/ccd0/4chan-x/issues?q=is%3Aopen+sort%3Aupdated-desc**.

-You can submit a bug report / feature request either via your Github account or the [anonymous report form](https://gitreports.com/issue/ccd0/4chan-x).
+You can submit a bug report / feature request via your Github account.

 If you're reporting a bug, the more detail you can give, the better.
 If I can't reproduce your bug, I probably won't be able to fix it.
 You can help by doing the following: